 Join people from around the world for a presentation and discussion about what differentiates ‘Nikkei food’ from ‘Japanese food’.
 Is it how Nikkei families and communities combine traditional foods with local ingredients (think: using Vegemite in place of miso)?
 How does the food you eat express your cultural identity?
 How does food help to connect your community and bring people together?
 What kinds of recipes have been passed down from generation to generation in your family?

-This is a rare opportunity for Australian/NZ Nikkei to connect with other Nikkei across the globe.
+This is a rare opportunity for Australian an New Zealand Nikkei to connect with other Nikkei across the globe.
 Come prepared to learn, reflect and share your story if you wish.

 The main presentations will be in English with simultaneous translations available in Spanish and Portuguese.
 Small group sessions will be led by facilitators in English, Spanish, and Portuguese.
 In addition to the breakout sessions, the virtual rooms will be kept open for an hour following the formal program for an optional networking opportunity.

 This program is free, but registration is required using the form below.
 Limited space is available, so sign up now!

 Register here by 12 pm AEST on Saturday 26 February 2022

 Fore more information, go to Discover Nikkei website

 Gil Asakawa is a journalist, editor, author and blogger who covers Japan, Japanese American and Asian American and Pacific Islander (AAPI) culture and social justice issues in blogs, articles and social media.
 He is a nationally-known speaker, panelist and expert on Japanese American and Asian American history and identity.
 He’s the author of Being Japanese American (Stone Bridge Press) and his next book, Tabemasho!
 Let’s Eat!
 (Stone Bridge Press), a history of Japanese food in America which will be published in 2022.
 His blog is here